capstone-stayOrGo/stayOrGo-client/README.md

 - User would be able to search for disaster alerts in other locations
 - User would be able to save previous searches
 - User would have access to evacuation plan and/or best route for evacuation
+- When the NWS API returns polygon information for a disaster area, display that polygon on the google map embed

 ## Deployed Page
 - Visit the published site [here](https://stayorgo-client.vercel.app/)